Lob2018/SudoFX2024/README.md

 >- app.version: This property specifies the version of the application.
 >   - This SemVer-like format is only numeric MAJOR.MINOR.PATCH (e.g., 1.0.0, 2.1.3).
 >
->These properties are automatically applied (either by Maven or the .bat file) but can also be defined manually when starting the app using the -D flag after the extract, as shown below:
+>These properties are automatically applied (either by Maven or the .bat file) but can also be defined manually if needed, using the -D flag after the jar extract, as shown below:
 >
+>     # Extract the contents of the SudokuFX JAR file to the 'SudokuFX' directory
->     java -Djarmode=tools -jar SudokuFX-1.0.8.jar extract
+>     java -Djarmode=tools -jar SudokuFX-1.0.8.jar extract --destination SudokuFX
+>     # Change the current working directory to 'SudokuFX'
->     cd SudokuFX-1.0.8
+>     cd SudokuFX
+>     # Perform a training run on your SudokuFX (long process, the application closes at the end)
+>     java -Xmx2048m -XX:ArchiveClassesAtExit=SudokuFX.jsa -Dspring.context.exit=onRefresh -Dapp.name=SudokuFX -Dapp.version=1.0.8 -jar SudokuFX-1.0.8.jar
+>     # Run the SudokuFX game (using the shared archive file and cache for faster startup)
->     java -jar -Dapp.name=SudokuFX -Dapp.version=1.0.8 SudokuFX-1.0.8.jar
+>     java -Xmx2048m -XX:SharedArchiveFile=SudokuFX.jsa -Dapp.name=SudokuFX -Dapp.version=1.0.8 -jar SudokuFX-1.0.8.jar
 >
 >Ensuring these properties are correctly set will help maintain a consistent and secure configuration for the application.